dharan-sdc/DTGallery/README.md

 ## Contribution Guidelines
 DTGallery is an open-source project, and we welcome contributions!
 If you have ideas for new features or improvements, feel free to fork the repository and submit pull requests.

-How to contribute:
+## How to contribute:
 Fork the repository.
-Create a new branch for your feature (git checkout -b feature-name).
+1.Create a new branch for your feature (git checkout -b feature-name).
-Make changes and commit them (git commit -m 'Add feature').
+2.Make changes and commit them (git commit -m 'Add feature').
-Push to your fork (git push origin feature-name).
+3.Push to your fork (git push origin feature-name).
-Open a pull request with a description of the changes you've made.
+4.Open a pull request with a description of the changes you've made.
-If you find any bugs or issues, please open an issue on GitHub.
+5.If you find any bugs or issues, please open an issue on GitHub.

-License
-DTGallery is open-source software licensed under the MIT License.

-Acknowledgments
+## Acknowledgments

-Special thanks to the contributors of the libraries and frameworks used in this project.
+-Special thanks to the contributors of the libraries and frameworks used in this project.
-Photography and personal content by Thulasidharan.
+-Photography and personal content by **Thulasidharan**.

-About Me
+## About Me
 Hi!
 I’m Thulasidharan, a passionate photographer who believes that photography is not just about capturing moments but about preserving emotions and stories.
 I love capturing the beauty of everyday life, whether it’s a stunning sunset, a candid portrait, or an intricate architectural detail.
 I hope my photos resonate with you, and I invite you to explore my work through the galleries on this platform.

+## License
+DTGallery is open-source software licensed under the MIT License.